Tropical complexes: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:complexes}, we define tropical complexes and their construction from semistable degenerations.
-In Section~\ref{sec:trop-varieties}, we study tropical complexes coming from subdivisions of tropical varieties.
-Section~\ref{sec:divisors} introduces divisors on tropical complexes and Section~\ref{sec:curves} introduces curves, as well as the intersection pairing between the two.
-Section~\ref{sec:non-strict} generalizes some of the results to degenerations where the special fiber is allowed to have self-intersections.
+In Section~\ref{s:complexes}, we define tropical complexes and weak tropical complexes and explain their construction from strict semistable degenerations.
+Section~\ref{s:linear} defines a sheaf of linear functions on tropical complexes, which are used to define cycles on a weak tropical complex.
+Section~\ref{s:cartier} introduces Cartier divisors and contains the proof of Theorem~\ref{t:intersect-intro}.
+Section~\ref{s:equiv} introduces linear and algebraic equivalence on divisors and contains the proof of Theorem~\ref{t:picard-structure}.